Travel with pets

 Flying with your Pet?
+Here are some tips!

 Many of our travelers fly with their pets when going on vacation or traveling to see family or loved ones.

 Whether it be the holiday season or any other time during the year, if you are interested in booking a trip with your pet in the near future, here are some tips for booking airline tickets during the holidays or any time of the year.

 Fly direct: Layover only when there is not a direct flight between your origination and destination cities.
 Do not change airlines if you are traveling with a pet.
 You will have to claim and re-check your pet.
 Changing planes is OK; changing airlines is not.
 It is fine to book a one way ticket to transport you and your pet to your destination and a different airline for the return trip.